rjclancy/spring-professional-5-study-quide/index.md

 ### How is @ContextConfiguration used?
 ### How does Spring Boot simplify writing tests?
 ### What does @SpringBootTest do?
 How does it interact with @SpringBootApplication and @SpringBootConfiguration?
+@SpringBootConfiguration is an alternative to the @Configuration annotation.
+The main difference is that @SpringBootConfiguration allows configuration to be automatically located.
+This can be especially useful for unit or integration tests.

+The recommendation is to only have one @SpringBootConfiguration or @SpringBootApplication for your application.
+Most applications will simply use @SpringBootApplication.

+With the @SpringBootTest annotation, Spring Boot provides a convenient way to start up an application context to be used in a test.

+@SpringBootTest by default starts searching in the current package of the test class and then searches upwards through the package structure, looking for a class annotated with @SpringBootConfiguration from which it then reads the configuration to create an application context.
+This class is usually our main application class since the @SpringBootApplication annotation includes the @SpringBootConfiguration annotation.
+It then creates an application context very similar to the one that would be started in a production environment.

 ## Spring Boot Intro
 ### What is Spring Boot?